oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

      ![draw conn to raise inv](./images/draw-connections-inv.png " ")

-4. In the Rendering Tree, notice some Fields marked in Red.
+4. In the rendering tree, notice some fields marked in Red.
 The **Raise Invoice Request** has 3 Parameters, highlighted in RED, to show that they are required.

 5. In the Left Pane, select **Raise Invoice Request > Doctor Name**.
 In the Property Editor, enter/select the following: